Azure-Samples/azure-video-indexer-samples/VideoProcessingWorkflow/README.md

 [This repository](https://github.com/azureforeducation/demo-videoprocessing) presents an implementation of a complete video processing workflow which takes advantage of AMS, Video Indexer, Azure Functions, and Logic Apps.

-You can also check [this external blog done by Fabricio Sanchez](https://fabriciosanchez-en.azurewebsites.net/creating-an-automated-video-processing-flow-in-azure/) in which he also presents an automated video processing flow in Azure
+You can also check [this external blog done by Fabricio Sanchez](https://fabriciosanchez-en.azurewebsites.net/creating-an-automated-video-processing-flow-in-azure/) in which he presents a more detailed version of the automated video processing flow.